jotia1/pipelina/README.md

 ```
 cat descriptive-name.log
 ```
 which will just paste the whole log to the screen, alternatively you could use `nano` to open the file directly or filezilla to copy the log onto your own local computer and then open it with any text editor.
+Similarly, for each job launched a `descriptive-name.txt` file is also created which has a record the information used to launch the job (the input folder, fps, nplanes, etc.).